Somkid Jatusripitak: 2014 coup

 After the 22 May 2014 coup d'état, the junta—which calls itself National Council for Peace and Order (NCPO)—appointed Somkid member of its "advisory board" in charge of foreign economic relations, especially with Asian countries China and Japan.
-On 16 September Somkid—as one of two civilians— was appointed as a member of the NCPO.
+On 16 September Somkid—as one of two civilians— was appointed a member of the NCPO.

 Following his departure from the junta cabinet in 2020, Jatusripitak joined the recently formed Sang Anganot Thai (Building Thailand's Future) party founded by former fellow ministers Sontirat Sontijirawong and Uttama Savanayana, and agreed to be its prime ministerial nominee should the party win no less than 25 seats in the upcoming general election.

 Personal life

 In March 2006, during the height of the anti-Thaksin protests, Somkid underwent balloon angioplasty surgery to relieve a blood clot in an artery near his heart.

 His wife, Anurachanee Jatusripitak, teaches at Chulalongkorn University.
 They have three children.